 Yep.
 Busch Gardens Tampa does have a water park.
 Now technically, this water park is not actually a part of Busch Gardens Tampa.
 Its got seperate admission and is really just across the street.
 But come on.
 Its associated with Busch Gardens Tampa and its just across the street.
 I never visited the park as I'm not even sure if it was open as I visited in November.
 It seems like a decent water park.
 But, yeah.
 Compared to the other stuff in Florida like Volcania, Aquatica, and the Disney Water Parks, nothing special.
 Check it out and see for yourself if this is cool or not.

 From my experiences, I'll tell you this about the food at Busch Gardens Tampa.
-It is F*cking Awesome!
+It is f*cking awesome!
 While BGT has many resteraunts to eat at, the one that I ate at was the Zambia Smokehouse over by Sheikra.
 I can tell you that they have fantastic ribs as well as other awesome food.
 It's not the typical amusement park crap you find at most amusement parks.
 And I'm sure their other resteraunts have fantastic food as well.

 Theming and Other Attractions

 Here are the reviews of all the other stuff at Busch Gardens Tampa.
 Well first off, the park is LOADED with theming.
 Every area in the park is well themed and they don't have any dry spots.
 As for other attractions, the park doubles as a zoo.
 So you can see all sorts of animals while at the park.
 They have this one attraction called Edge of Africa where you can visit many animal exibits.
 At the Jambo Junction, you can feed the animals and interact with them.
 They have some bird gardens, a place to get up close look with monkeys and chimpanzees.
 Even their new area Jungala is filled with animals.
 As well as Animals, Jungala also includes some rope bridges, nets, and even a zipline.
 And of course, the frog hopper.
-As well as all this stuff with animals, there are many shows at Busch Gardens Africa which I'm assuming are of very good quality and are very entertaining.
-So as you can tell, there is alot to do at Busch Gardens Africa.
+As well as all this stuff with animals, there are many shows at Busch Gardens Tampa which I'm assuming are of very good quality and are very entertaining.
+So as you can tell, there is alot to do at Busch Gardens Tampa.

 Busch Gardens Tampa is a completely awesome theme park to visit.
 Not only do they have some completely awesome rollercoasters, but they lots of oppertunities to get close with animals, and just overall have an awesome time.
 There's just so much you can do at Busch Gardens Tampa.
 You can get your thrill fix on Kumba or Montu, get up close with some animals, eat some really good food, or just sit down and enjoy all that the park has to offer.
 No matter what, you will not have a bad day at Busch Gardens Tampa.
 I loved my visit in 2007 and would love to go back in a heartbeat.
+With all the stuff they've added and how long it's been, I am SERIOUSLY overdue to return.

 *Are there kiddy coaster restrictions? - Unknown as Busch Gardens Tampa didn't have a kiddy coaster when I went.

-*Get a park map as Busch Gardens Tampa is not an easy park to navigate
+*Get a park map as Busch Gardens Tampa is not an easy park to navigate.

 *Wear pants or shorts with zippered pockets to avoid getting a locker each time you ride one of the coasters.